 Breastmilk Consubstantiation and Kinship Negotiations

-Emily is a rising senior majoring in Global Health and Anthropology.
-She is passionate about reproductive health and is preparing this year to apply to graduate school to become a Nurse Midwife.
+I’m a rising senior majoring in Global Health and Anthropology.
+I’m passionate about reproductive health and am preparing this year to apply to graduate school to become a Nurse Midwife.

 In a nutshell, what is your research topic?